adam-polak/CloudDrive/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A file storage web app that allows users to upload, download, and view files conviently.
+A file storage web app that allows users to upload, download, and view files conveniently.
+App can be hosted locally or on the cloud.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>